frangdelsolar/portfolio-angular/README.md

 Here is a summary of the features that this project showcase:

--**Personal Details and Contact**:
+- **Personal Details and Contact**:
   As a wrapper to most of the sections on the miniapp.
 There are four sections that display my personal details, along with contact details, social media, a section with various documents that can be downloaded, and also a contact form.

 - **Resume**:
   The resume section displays four elements that withhold most of the curriculum vitae information related.
 The sections listed are: